rabbitmq/rabbitmq-website/site/production-checklist.md

 Transient entities (such as queues) and RAM node support will be removed in RabbitMQ 4.0.

+Quorum queues, streams, and other RabbitMQ features will benefit from fast local SSD and NVMe storage.

 ## <a id="users-and-permissions" class="anchor" href="#users-and-permissions">Virtual Hosts, Users, Permissions</a>